hashdragons/hashdragons.io/faq.md

 - Because SLP doesn't support the on-chain atomic swaps needed to execute a transfer of an asset in exchange for a payment without either a moderator/third party or p2p private communication.
 - Because the validity of a hashdragon game event often relies on rules that use the block hash of the event that the transaction is in (which is not predictable).

-So SLP can associate and send NFTs but can't trade them without something else going on... this is also the weakness of Ethereum's ERC20 ICOs in our view.
+So SLP can associate and send NFTs but can't trade them without something else going on.